 Therefore, I explain to you the Guide to choosing your first equipment in table tennis.
 Here are the most common mistakes that beginners made by buying their first paddle.
 I’ve also presented the best 3 budget rackets for beginners.

 I’ve explained the most popular mistakes in terms of technical and gameplay.
 This article is the list of the wrong choices of equipment.

 Equipment Guideline – Instructions from Chinese coaches

 During my own experiences of coaching, I found that new players often make these bad choices.
-They are the common mistakes in buying beginner’s racket.
+These are the common mistakes in buying a beginner’s racket.
 In general, you should choose the best blade, and combine it with the best rubbers that fit your style.

 But I want to show you the right way, and some mistakes to avoid when choosing your first racket.
 New players often make the wrong choice when buying their first equipment.